 We strived to use as few ingredients as possible, to keep the recipe simple and accessible.
 Check out the FAQ section below where we give you a few substitution options.

 First, we'll show you how to make vegan cannoli shells.
 Here we used wholemeal flour, so the recipe is not gluten-free.
-But we are working on a new recipe that will be both vegan and gluten-free; stay tuned!
+But our pistachio cannoli are both vegan and gluten-free, so feel free to check that recipe out too.
 By the way, don't worry if you don't have proper cannoli moulds.
 We'll show you how to make some DIY cannoli tubes easily.

 Once you have the shells, we'll help you prepare the most low-fat filling possible, made with tofu and sugar-free sweetener erythritol.
 The filling will burst with chocolate and orange flavour, so yummy!